Image (Context Commands)

 Moves the stage(s) to a specified Z position.

-ND Information Properties
+ND Info Properties

 Displays a dialog used for customizing the shown ND information.